pingcap/docs/dev/reference/best-practices/optimistic-transaction.md

 ### Large transaction

-Due to the requirement of 2PC, large transactions that modify data can leads to:
+Due to the requirement of 2PC, a large transaction can leads to:

 * OOM when excessive data is written in the memory
 * More conflicts in the prewrite phase
-* Long duration before transactions actually commit
+* Long duration before transactions are actually committed

 Therefore, TiDB intentionally imposes some limits on transaction sizes:

 * The total number of SQL statements in a transaction is no more than 5,000 (default)
-* Each Key-Value entry is no more than 6 MiB
+* Each Key-Value entry is no more than 6 MB
 * The total number of Key-Value entries is no more than 300,000
-* The total size of Key-Value entries is no more than 100 MiB
+* The total size of Key-Value entries is no more than 100 MB

 For each transaction, it is recommended to keep the number of SQL statements between 100 to 500 to achieve an optimal performance.